NVIDIA DriveWorks SDK

-The NVIDIA® DriveWorks SDK is the foundation for all autonomous vehicle (AV) software development.
-It provides an extensive set of fundamental AV capabilities, including processing modules, tools, and frameworks that are required for advanced AV development.
+The NVIDIA® DriveWorks SDK is the foundation for autonomous vehicle (AV) software development.
+It provides an automotive-grade middleware with accelerated algorithms and versatile tools.

 With the DriveWorks SDK, developers can begin innovating their own AV solution, instead of spending time developing basic low-level functionality.
 DriveWorks is modular, open, and readily customizable.
 Developers can use a single module within their own software stack to achieve a specific function, or use multiple modules to accomplish a higher-level objective.

 Compute Graph Framework and STM Scheduler

 DriveWorks 5 for the DRIVE Orin™ SoC comes with new major features.
 With the Compute Graph Framework (CGF) and System Task Manager (STM) Scheduler, DriveWorks becomes a versatile automotive middleware.

 CGF enables developers to express their application as nodes of a directed acyclic graph (DAG).
 Nodes can be re-used; the graph structure provides an intuitive way to organize complex applications.
 Compute resource consumption of nodes is defined in a fine-grained fashion: